charklie/rsftch/README.md

 ###### NOTE: Timing varies heavily depending on e.g. what package manager your distro uses or how many infos are enabled in the configuration.
 These times are from my system. (endeavour + pacman + all infos enabled)

 ### Compatability
-Currently Rsftch only works on most GNU/Linux and BSD distributions, at the moment only NetBSD is comfirmed to work fully.
+Currently, Rsftch only works on most GNU/Linux and BSD distributions, at the moment only NetBSD is confirmed to work fully.

-### Contribrutions
+### Contributions
-All PRs are always welcome, just remember to make sure it works on both NetBSD and Linux, additional Windows and MacOS support is appriciated as that will be coming!
+All PRs are always welcome, just remember to make sure it works on both NetBSD and Linux, additional Windows and MacOS support is appreciated as that will be coming!

 ### Thanks
 Thank you to:
-- [@siris](https://www.github.com/siris) for helping me with omptimizing functions and packaging rsftch for Funtoo Linux.
+- [@siris](https://www.github.com/siris) for helping me with optimizing functions and packaging rsftch for Funtoo Linux.
 - [@0323pin](https://www.github.com/0323pin) for packaging rsftch on pkgsrc and uploading it to [beucismis/awesome-fetch](https://github.com/beucismis/awesome-fetch).
 - [@MasterRoby3](https://www.github.com/MasterRoby3) for fixing `apt` support in packages function.